FeatureBaseDB/www/content/blog/why-oci.md

 might be more performant or cost effective.

-After loading about 100GB (half) of the taxi data into each cluster, we ran 20 iterations of each of the following queries on each of our configurations - each gets the number of rides for one or more combinations of filters:
+After loading about 100GB (half) of the taxi data into each cluster, we ran 20 iterations of each of the following queries on each of our configurations:

 1. `TopN(distance, Row(pickup year=2011))` - Number of rides for each integer distance (in miles) in the year 2011
-2. `TopN(distance)` - Number of rides for each integers distance in miles.
+2. `TopN(distance)` - Number of rides for each integer distance in miles.
-3. `TopN(cab type)` - Number of rides in each cab type (yellow or green)                                         |
+3. `TopN(cab type)` - Number of rides in each cab type (yellow or green)
 4. `GroupBy(year, passengers, distance)` - Number of rides for every combination of year, number of passengers, and distance in miles
 5. `GroupBy(cab type, year, month)` - Number of rides for every combination of cab type, year, and month.
 6. `GroupBy(cab type, year, passengers)` - Number of rides for every combination of cab type, year, and number of passengers.